SBSEDV/request-id-bundle/README.md

 sbsedv_request_id:
     monolog_processor:
-        key: "uid" # Key to which the request id will be set
+        key: "request_id" # Key to which the request id will be set
     # monolog_processor: false # disables the processor
 ```